If you are reading this, you are already literate in English — so

 Learn to recognize the symbols for sounds you already know how to make.

-Start with the 44 English phonemes — most overlap with your language.
+Start with a common subset (44 from English) — most overlap with your language.

-Goal: recognize ≥ 90% of IPA symbols by sight and sound.
+Goal: recognize ≥ 90% of common IPA symbols by sight and sound.

 A2